ionic-team/capacitor-docs/docs/main/getting-started/vscode-extension.md

 ---
 title: Ionic VS Code Extension
-description: Using the Ionic VS Code Extension with Capacitor
+description: Using the Ionic/Capacitor VS Code Extension
 slug: /getting-started/vscode-extension
 ---

-## Using the Ionic VS Code Extension
+## Using the Ionic/Capacitor VS Code Extension

-The Ionic Visual Studio Code extension helps you perform various functions that are common to developing a Capacitor app, all without leaving your VS Code window.
+The Ionic Visual Studio Code extension doubles as an official Capacitor extension, and helps you perform various functions that are common to developing a Capacitor app, all without leaving your VS Code window.
 You can install the [extension on the Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ionic.ionic).
 Once you have the extension installed, you'll see the Ionic logo in the activity bar.

 ## Integrating Capacitor